 Primitive specific operation on Recv-1.0 "Check the syntax of received message":

 If the <accessControlPolicy> received does not have at least one accessControlRule specified in the selfPrivileges attribute then "Create an unsuccessful Response primitive" with the Response Status Code indicating "BAD_REQUEST" error.

+If the <accessControlPolicy> received have accessControlObjectDetails specified in an accessControlRule and if the value of the resourceType element is 13 (<mgmtObject> specialization) or 28 (<flexContainer> specialization>) but specializationType element is not present then "Create an unsuccessful Response primitive" with the Response Status Code indicating "BAD_REQUEST" error.

+If the <accessControlPolicy> received have accessControlObjectDetails specified in an accessControlRule and if specializationType element is present but the value of the resourceType element is neither 13 (<mgmtObject> specialization) nor 28 (<flexContainer> specialization>) then "Create an unsuccessful Response primitive" with the Response Status Code indicating "BAD_REQUEST" error.

 7.4.2.2.2 Retrieve